Windows Smart Card Technical Reference

 Tamper-resistant storage for protecting private keys and other forms of personal information.

-Isolation of security-critical computations that involve authentication, digital signatures, and key exchange from other parts of the computer.
-These computations are performed on the smart card.
+Isolation of security-critical computations involving authentication, digital signatures, and key exchange from other parts of the computer.
+The security-critical operations are performed on the smart card.

 Portability of credentials and other private information between computers at work, home, or on the road.

-Smart cards can be used to sign in to domain accounts only, not local accounts.
-When you use a password to sign in interactively to a domain account, Windows uses the Kerberos version 5 (v5) protocol for authentication.
+Smart cards can be used to log on to domain accounts only, not local accounts.
+When you use a password to log on interactively to a domain account, Windows uses the Kerberos version 5 (v5) protocol for authentication.
 If you use a smart card, the operating system uses Kerberos v5 authentication with X.509 v3 certificates.